arminc/grocery/app/README.md

-This is the grocery application, the backend of it.
+This is the grocery application, it is the backend.